-Unions leader calls for public vote on final Brexit deal
+Unions leader Frances O’Grady calls for public vote on final Brexit deal

 -

-Unions leader calls for public vote on final Brexit deal
+Unions leader Frances O’Grady calls for public vote on final Brexit deal

-The public should have a say on the terms of the Brexit deal through a “popular vote”, the head of the TUC has urged.
+The public should have a say on the terms of the Brexit deal through a “popular vote”, the head of the Trade Union Congress has urged.

 Frances O’Grady said unions would never negotiate a deal and not consult members.